 The Worth of Wetlands: understanding the monetary value of global wetlands

-Global wetlands are worth the equivalent of over US$47 trillion dollars a year, according to a new study published in the journal Marine and Freshwater Research.
+Global wetlands are worth the equivalent of over US$47 trillion dollars a year, according to a study published in the journal Marine and Freshwater Research.
 This estimation means that wetlands make up 43.5 per cent of the value of all natural biomes.

 The authors of the study calculated this estimation based on 2011 global monetary values of wetland ecosystem services.
 According to the Ramsar Convention on Wetlands, ‘services’ refer to the benefits people get from wetlands, including flood control, groundwater replenishment, storm protection, shoreline stabilization, water purification, tourism, cultural values and so much more.